 We interrupt your regularly scheduled chess-in-popular-culture program to bring you an important message.
 Some of my diligent readers may have noticed this already, but I can now confirm it: this is a blog.
 Therefore, I am bound by the international laws of blogging and I have to make a post about computer generated art, preferably with a lot of oohing and ahing about how miraculously fantastic modern artificial intelligence is at making art.
 So I had a look at some websites where you can get computer generated art and I fed them some chess related prompts.1 I started by giving craiyon the most exciting one possible: “chess”.
+The results are above.

-That’s… disappointing.
+They’re… disappointing.
 The good thing is that you get nine images at once, but they are all quite boring.
 The central one almost seems like a normal opening, but the white king seems to be flanked by two vaguely bishoppy blobs, instead of one bishoppy and one queeny one.